 Table of contents

 You can see a doctor in person, but telehealth options like Leafwell make it simpler than ever to get a medical marijuana card.
-Telemedicine offers improved accessibility to healthcare services, particularly for people whose mobility is limited or whose health or location makes traveling to a physician’s clinic difficult.
-It’s also quick and easy, and can be done at a time that suits you — making it ideal for busy lifestyles.
+Telemedicine offers improved access to healthcare services, particularly for people whose mobility is limited or whose health or location makes traveling to a physician’s clinic difficult.
+It’s also quick and easy and can be done at a time that suits you — making it ideal for busy lifestyles.

 Steps to Take Before Applying for a Medical Card

-Before you apply, you’ll need to check if you’re eligible for a Medical Marijuana Card (or MMJ Card).
+Before you apply, you’ll need to check if you’re eligible for a medical marijuana card (or MMJ card).

 - Physician’s progress notes

 - Health summary

 These need to be uploaded onto our secure HIPAA-compliant platform ahead of your appointment with your physician.
 We recommend you gather everything you’ll need together before starting the application process to make it as quick and easy as possible.
 All your medical notes are confidential, and we never share any information with third parties.

 Understand Your State’s Laws